Turkey to evaluate possible measures as COVID-19 outbreak flares

 ANKARA (Reuters) - Turkey will evaluate possible new measures to combat the spread of the coronavirus as the outbreak flares nationwide, President Tayyip Erdogan said on Friday

-Turkey reported another 2,102 people with COVID-19 symptoms on Thursday, the highest figure since May when Ankara imposed a series of restrictive measures.
-The death toll from the virus rose to 9,584 on Thursday, Health Ministry data showed.
+Turkey reported another 2,165 people with COVID-19 symptoms on Friday, the highest one-day figure since May when Ankara imposed a series of restrictive measures.
+The death toll from the virus rose to 9,658 on Friday, Health Ministry data showed.

 Turkey’s top medical association and the main opposition party have criticised the government’s decision to only publish symptomatic COVID-19 patients, saying it hides the true scale of the outbreak.